 The best part?
 Freezing the goods and having delicious treats to come home to!

-- In a large bowl, mix together the sugar and next five ingredients (through salt).
+- In a large bowl, whisk together the sugar and next five ingredients (through salt).
 Stir in the yogurt.
 The batter will be thick, but if not all of the dry ingredients are incorporated, add 1 tbsp water (or up to 3 tbsp) until everything is mixed in.

 What a nice inexpensive recipe for brownies.
 Thanks for sharing.